 IMPORTANT: For an accurate headlamp aim the floor must either be level or else the T-3 Safety Aimer must be calibrated for the selected aiming area in accordance with instructions received with aimer.
 Once the aimer is calibrated for an unlevel floor, all future aimings MUST be made with cars placed on the same area faced in the same direction.

-2. Mount the T-3 Safety Aimers on each of the inboard units (type "1") so that the lamp guide points engage smooth inner ring of aimer at points "X" and the arm on each aimer points toward center of car.
-See Figure 10-51.
+2. Mount the T-3 Safety Aimers on each of the inboard units (type "1") so that the lamp guide points engage smooth inner ring of aimer and the arm on each aimer points toward center of car.